Vision and Mission

 Our Evolving Vision, Our Evolving Mission

 The 1967 Articles of Association for The Education & Public Welfare Foundation listed five objectives, emphasizing education and medical aid and welfare.

-After 45 years of experience, there are now six parts to our mission statement, but the emphasis is less on ‘charity’ as such and more on insuring the effectiveness and sustainability of our projects and programs.
+After over 50 years of experience, there are now four parts to our mission statement, but the emphasis is less on ‘charity’ as such and more on insuring the effectiveness and sustainability of our projects and programs.

 An ambitious vision for a better Thailand: EPWF founding objectives

 The 1967 Articles of Association listed five objectives for EPWF, setting out an ambitious vision for a better Thailand:

 - to establish or support medical institutions to provide medical aid and welfare to impoverished patients

 - to establish or support educational organizations and to provide assistance to needy students

 - to give for charitable purposes and carry out other kinds of work beneficial to the public